47degrees/LambdaTest/README.md

 [![Build Status](https://travis-ci.org/47deg/LambdaTest.svg?branch=master)](https://travis-ci.org/47deg/LambdaTest)
 [![codecov.io](http://codecov.io/github/47deg/LambdaTest/coverage.svg?branch=master)](http://codecov.io/github/47deg/LambdaTest?branch=master)

 LambdaTest is a testing library for Scala code.
-Although it is itelf fully functional/immutable, it can be used for testing any Scala code.
+Although it is itself fully functional/immutable, it can be used for testing any Scala code.

 LambdaTest has the following features.